davidteather/linkedin-profile-picture-notifier/README.md

 # linkedin-profile-picture-notifier
-This is a commissioned project that notifies users over email when a person's LinkedIn profile picture changes
+This is a commissioned project that notifies users over email when a person's LinkedIn profile picture changes.
+If a person changes their profile image on LinkedIn it may imply that the individual is looking at jobs at other places as they are actively on LinkedIn.
+Recruiters are able to utilize this software in order to be the first to reach out to individuals tracked by the program.

 ## Setup and installation